Local Notes - User Guide

 Setup

-- Grant location permission when prompted.
+3. Grant location permission when prompted.
 For best results with geofencing, grant "Always Allow" location access.
-After granting "While in use," a second explainer offers an "Open Settings" handoff to upgrade to "Always Allow" - required for reliable background geofence monitoring
+After granting "While in use," a second explainer offers an "Open Settings" handoff to upgrade to "Always Allow" - required for reliable background geofence monitoring.
+Tapping the "Tap here to enable background location" hint on the multi-note home screen widget starts this same flow directly

 How It Works